Yayoi people: Origin

 According to Alexander Vovin, the Yayoi were present in the central and southern parts of Korea before they were displaced and assimilated by arriving proto-Koreans.
 A similar view was raised by Whitman (2012), who further noted that the Yayoi are not closely related to the proto-Koreanic speakers and that they arrived in Korea later from Manchuria around 300 BC and coexisted with proto-Japonic speakers.
 Both influenced each other, and a later founder effect diminished the internal variety of both language families.

 Jared Diamond, the author of Guns, Germs, and Steel, suggested that immigrants from the Korean peninsula initiated the Yayoi period in Japan.
 Citing research findings, he stated that Yayoi Japan likely received millions of immigrants from Korea.
 These immigrants, during the Yayoi transition, are believed to have overwhelmed the genetic contribution of the indigenous Jōmon people, whose population was estimated to be around 75,000 at that time.

-In recent times, Japanese scholars have suggested through archaeological research and whole genome sequencing (WGS) of Yayoi people that most immigrants to Japan during the Yayoi and Kofun periods (300 BC–538 AD) were from the Korean peninsula and have stated their impact in terms of shared ancestry between the two modern populations.
+Overall, Japanese scholars suggest that most migrants to Japan from the Yayoi and Kofun periods (300 BC–538 AD) were from the Korean peninsula and that their impact was reflected through shared ancestry between the two modern populations.